ale-tachibana/HAIRMGRPLUS/README.md

 - Copy and Paste

-Makes it easier to copy and paste hair paramteres between hair systems.
+Makes it easier to copy and paste hair parameters between hair systems.
 The settings are put into the clipboard.

 - Import Hair *DOES NOT WORK*